College of William & Mary secret societies: Alpha

-The Spectral Society

-The Spectral Society is just as elusive as its name.
-No one knows the date of its foundation, or number of members.
-To this day, no members have been revealed.
-It was believed that the society was founded for the students who went above and beyond, or sometimes below, to investigate and explore the mysteries of William and Mary.
-As far as anyone knows, it still continues today; evidence of which can be found in its distinctive symbol placed all over campus.

 Bishop James Madison Society

 The Bishop James Madison Society reports its founding year as 1812.
 Named in honor of William & Mary's eighth president, the late Bishop James Madison.
-The original society was forced to disband at the advent of the Civil War but it was reformed sometime in the 20th century.
+The original society disbanded during the Civil War but it was reformed sometime in the 20th century.
 The society's activities, which seek to further the reputation, pride, and mirth of the college community, include the promotion of a "Last Lecture" in which it invites a noted faculty member to speak on issues of current social and/or academic importance.
 Membership in the society is confidential.
 During the college's annual commencement exercises, some graduating members identify their involvement by wearing medals featuring the society's symbol, an elongated quatrefoil.

 The Cord

 The Cord is believed to have been founded in 1881 after the College was forced to close as a result of financial issues dating back to the Civil War, and would not reopen until 1888.
 President Ewell continued to ring the College Bell at the beginning of each academic year for the duration of the College's closure.
-The name "The Cord" is thought to have been taken from the cord that rings the College Bell as a symbol of the society's endurance through William and Mary's darkest years.
-The society is said to consist of 8 members, 4 seniors who then select 4 juniors during each academic year to replace them and choose the next year's juniors.
+The name "The Cord" is thought to have been taken from the cord that rings the College Bell as a symbol of the society's endurance through William & Mary's darkest years.
+The society is said to consist of eight members, four seniors who then select four juniors during each academic year to replace them and choose the next year's juniors.
 Little is known about the actions of The Cord, but they appear to take part in several ceremonies and rituals around campus each year, set up by the seniors but attended only by its juniors.
-Notable rumored members include Chris Genoa, Bill Mims, and Thao Nguyen.